KonstantinDob/KonstantinDob/README.md

 ### Hi, I'm Konstantin 👋

-I am a Data Scientist who develops solutions to Computer Vision using Deep Learning and classical algorithms.
-My experience has focused the most on Image Enhancement and OCR.
+I am a Lead MLE who develops solutions to Computer Vision using Deep Learning and classical algorithms.

 Languages and Tools: